LucasPereiraMiranda/LucasPereiraMiranda/README.md

 ## 💻 A little more about me

-I’m passionate about creating smart and scalable software solutions.
+I’m passionate about building efficient and scalable software solutions.
 While my focus is on backend technologies, I’m diving more into frontend as well.

 I love working with **microservices**, **serverless**, **message brokers**, **queues**, **cloud providers**, and constantly learning new tools to keep improving.
 Always staying curious!